AuthServer

 SqlOSSettingsService | Session lifetimes and security configuration |

-SqlOS renders the login, signup, and recovery pages for you.
+SqlOS renders the login, signup, invitation, OTP, and recovery pages for you.
 This is the fastest path for internal tools and most first-party apps.

 SqlOS still runs OAuth/OIDC, sessions, and token issuance.
 Your application takes ownership of the login UI and interaction flow.

 Use seeded or dashboard-created owned clients for the normal path.
-Reach for CIMD and optional DCR only when you need portable or compatibility-oriented clients.
+Reach for CLI device flow, CIMD, and optional DCR when you need terminal, portable, or compatibility-oriented clients.